grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

 : The Go compiler is fast!

 **Ecosystem**
-: The tooling around Go is very mature.
+: Go tooling is excellent.

 ```